 It was spring of 2015 when I woke up with acute pain on my right side, concentrated in my upper back and head.
-It didn’t happen overnight, I had experienced tightness and pain in my right shoulder blade and jaw for a few months, but on this particular morning, the pain was blinding and I was experiencing unexplained numbness down my right arm.
+It didn’t happen overnight.
+I had experienced tightness and pain in my right shoulder blade and jaw for a few months, but on this particular morning, the pain was blinding and I was experiencing unexplained numbness down my right arm.

 Thinking it was maybe related to a fall earlier in the year, I made an appointment and started working with a physical therapist.
 She assessed my body and taught me on my first visit to breathe into my diaphragm, an area deep below your rib cage that looks kind of like an accordion on its side.
 As I look back, I realize this was a critical first step.
-As time went on in our weekly appointments, we started to unlock some of the physical symptoms: an ultra tight jaw, a retracted neck, and collarbone, shoulders that were not moving freely, a rigid upper back.
+As time went on in our weekly appointments, we started to unlock some of the physical symptoms: an ultra-tight jaw, a retracted neck and collarbone, shoulders that were not moving freely, and a rigid upper back.
 Some weeks were good and helped me to progress and some appointments would set me back and cause added pain.
 It was the hardest work I’d ever done.

 Unbeknownst to me, I set up the perfect, painful storm while building my business: A mind that was always on and a body that had adapted—and not in a good way—to this unhealthy lifestyle.
 A few visits in, the PT recommended I see a neurologist because the numbness was still present.

 She was my age.
 I could tell right away that she was really listening.
 She said, “I can tell you don’t normally feel this way.”
 She was right.
 That was huge to hear.